strugee/filter-other-days/README.md

 Shell script to filter logfiles for today's date in an Artificial Ignorance-compatible way

+## Installation

+Get the source, either by git clone or unpacked tarball.
+Change into the directory and run `sudo make install`.

+`make install` uses `/usr/local` as the prefix by default; you may override this with `make install PREFIX=/your/custom/prefix`.

+`make uninstall` also works as you'd expect.

 ## Usage

 `filter-other-days` has no arguments besides `--help` and `--version`.
 It accepts input on stdin only.